Rampart–Loyola Streetcar Line: Route description

 The Rampart–Loyola Streetcar Line begins at the New Orleans Union Passenger Terminal (UPT) where it connects with RTA bus routes, Amtrak, and Greyhound Lines.
 From there, it runs for 0.8 mi on Loyola Avenue in the New Orleans Central Business District to Canal Street.
 With the exception of only two blocks, this portion of the line does not operate on neutral ground, but rather on the inside traffic lanes.
 It is also unique in New Orleans in that the streetcar stops are built to light rail system standards as opposed to typical streetcar stops that utilize a simple concrete platform sometimes with a bench and/or a canopy.
 The route continues on Canal Street for one block before turning onto North Rampart Street, primarily with trackage operating in mixed street traffic.
 It continues through the French Quarter and Tremé neighborhoods, then continues onto St. Claude Avenue to its terminus at Elysian Fields Avenue.
 The line operates the same type of Von Dullen cars as the Canal Street line.
 It features solar powered passenger shelters along Loyola Avenue.

 The original Loyola–UPT line went down Canal to Harrah's at the Mississippi River, and on weekends, it continued further down the Riverfront tracks to the French Market terminal at Esplanade Avenue.

-Although RTA literature consistently refers to this line as Rampart–Loyola, the route signs displayed on the streetcars often show the name Loyola-UPT.

 Operation

-The Rampart–Loyola Streetcar Line normally operates between approximately 6 a.m. and midnight, with a frequency of every 20 minutes throughout service times.
+As of January 2026, the Rampart/Loyola Streetcar Line operates daily from 6 a.m. to midnight, with streetcars running every 30 minutes.